 Open to students across campus, the Campus Orchestras provide an opportunity for non-music majors to perform great symphonic works under the direction of SMTD graduate student instructors in conducting, with concerts performed in historic Hill Auditorium.

-Annual Organ Conferences
+U-M Organ Conferences

 Outreach Group Recitals

-Students are invited to perform in several recitals each year that are organized by the Ann Arbor and Detroit Chapters of the American Guild of Organists.
+Students are invited to perform in several recitals each year organized by the Ann Arbor and Detroit Chapters of the American Guild of Organists.
 Annual events include a Christmas concert and a Lenten Recital Series featuring the Karl Wilhelm organ (III/39) at First Congregational Church of Ann Arbor.